Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 A list of common error codes and what to do in case of them:
 - `MAC_CHANNEL_ACCESS_FAILURE`: this happens when the wireless spectrum is too occupied.
 Mostly happens when a microwave is on or when there are WiFi networks on the same channel.
 See [Reduce Wifi interference by changing the Zigbee channel](../how_tos/how_to_improve_network_range_and_stability.md#reduce-wifi-interference-by-changing-the-zigbee-channel) how to fix this.
 - `NWK_TABLE_FULL`: [reported](https://github.com/Koenkk/zigbee2mqtt/issues/4964#issuecomment-757022560) to have same root cause as the above `MAC_CHANNEL_ACCESS_FAILURE`

+## How do I run multiple instances of Zigbee2MQTT?
+In case you setup multiple instances of Zigbee2MQTT it's important to use a different `base_topic` and `channel`.
+This can be configured in the [`configuration.yaml`](./configuration.md).